cairdcoinheringaahing/RecipesForJelly/literals.md

 - Two-char literals.
 These begin with `⁾` and consume the next two characters in the program, turning them into a string: [Try it online!](https://tio.run/##y0rNyan8//9R477EpP//AQ "Jelly – Try It Online")
 - Two-digit base-250 literals.
 These begin with `⁽` and are followed by two characters.
 These two characters are interpreted as a base-250 integer `x`.
 If `x > 31500`, then subtract 62850 from `x`.
 Otherwise, add 750.
 This allows you to express any integer between -31349 and -100, or between 1001 and 32250 in 3 bytes.

 - Lists.
-You can create a list of this nilads by separating them with a `,` which will cause them to be parsed as a single link, rather than as a use of the pair atom.
-Note that this only works with these "literal" nilads, and without spaces.
+You can create a list of these literals by separating them with a `,` which will cause them to be parsed as a single link, rather than as a use of the pair atom.
+Note that this only works with these literal nilads, and without spaces.
 Using a `,` with a nilad atom (e.g. `³`) turns the comma into the pair atom.
 Lists can optionally be delimited with `[` and `]`.